bwalks/EmberHub/README.md

 grunt
 ```

-This will build the app.
-Start the app in a web server.
+This will build the app and start a static web server.
 This only uses the local storage in the browser, and interacts directly with the GitHub API.